 - Enjoy lining up objects and will like specific parts of said objects.

-For instance, you might not filter out noises that are irrelevant, or you might find that certain sounds can be very uncomfortable and distracting.
+For instance, you might not filter out irrelevant noises or find that certain sounds can be very uncomfortable and distracting.

-If you’re autistic, there are various different types of noise sensitivities you may experience, including:
+If you’re autistic, there are various types of noise sensitivities you may experience, including:

-This is characterized by an emotional reaction, such as rage or anger, to certain sounds.
-The trigger for this is usually a soft sound that’s often related to breathing or eating, and can be connected to people who are close to you.
+This is characterized by an emotional reaction to certain sounds, such as rage or anger.
+The trigger for this is usually a soft sound often related to breathing or eating and can be connected to people close to you.
 For example, you may be driven to distraction by the sound your significant other makes when they chew their food.
 However, a similar noise made by someone else may not even bother you in the slightest.

 Also called sonophobia or ligyrophobia, phonophobia is an unusual and persistent fear of either specific or general environmental sounds.
-If you suffer from phonophobia, you may try to avoid ever exposing yourself to the sounds you’re scared of, and could in time end up being housebound due to your anxiety.
+If you have phonophobia, you may try to avoid ever exposing yourself to the sounds you’re scared of and could, in time, end up being housebound due to your anxiety.

 Often accompanied by tinnitus, hyperacusis is an intolerance of everyday generalized environmental noise.